<?php

 https://cloud.google.com/text-to-speech/docs/audio-profiles

-.
+To generate an audio file, make a POST request and provide the appropriate request body.
+The following shows an example of a POST request using curl.
 The example uses the access token for a service account set up for the project using the Google Cloud Platform Cloud SDK.
 For instructions on installing the Cloud SDK, setting up a project with a service account, and obtaining an access token, see the Quickstarts.

-The following example shows how to send a request to the text:synthesize
+The following example shows how to send a request to the text:synthesize endpoint.

 curl \